Pedernales Animal Welfare Society

 The process begins when you notify PAWS using our online contact form.
 Your request is then electronically forwarded to a service volunteer who will contact you and begin creating your appointment.

 There are many names associated with cat populations.

 Lost cats, stray cats, community cats, neighborhood cats, wild cats, and alley cats all refer to the concept of “Feral Cats”.
 Cats in this group are the primary focus of PAWS.
 These animals live in the wild on their own, do not belong any particular owner and usually avoid all human touch.

 Managed cat populations.
 Feral cat populations that are responsibly maintained with food, TNR programs, and disease vaccinations are considered to be ïn control”.
 The city of Fredericksburg has several managed cat populations.

 Working or barn cats.
 These animals are generally kept for vermin control; hence, they are called “WORKING CATS”.
 These animals are usually not petable but can be accepting of humans.
 In exchange for their work, working cats are fed, spay/neutered, given medical care and housed (usually out of doors).

 Pets.
 These animals are tame and considered part of the family.
 Responsible pet owners provide quality food, shelter and medical care for their animals.

 What We Do

-Our volunteers assist clients by scheduling appointments for spay/neuter services, providing training seminars, and assisting with animal trapping plus other important educational programs.
+Our volunteers assist clients by scheduling appointments for spay/neuter services.